babylonhealth/ios-playbook/Interview/AutomationExercise.md

 - Create new tests to cover the scenarios you feel are more relevant
 - Write an explanation as to why the test is needed and what it covers

-### Framework
+### Automation Concepts

-This is the final stage and we would like to access your knowledge of:
+We would like to access your knowledge of the XCTest framework and how an applications code can be developed to improve testability and reliability.
+While not required it would help if you could demonstrate the following while completing the previouse exercies.

+- Understanding of XCTest and it's APIs
+- How the application code interacts with automation
+- Improvments to the application code to facilitate testing
 - UI automation in the iOS context
-- UI automation tests and its interaction with the iOS application

-- Considering this, we would like you to make the necessary improvements, and clearly stating why, to the following:
- - Update the test framework to improve automation stability
- - Application, to improve testability and test coverage.

 # Outcome